- Home

 Our initiatives to enhance our health and safety management systems include the establishment of a Health and Safety Management Committee made up of group company directors with production-related responsibilities, under the chairmanship of the Nisshin Seifun Group Inc. Director and Managing Executive Officer of the Technology and Engineering Division.
 We also created a Safety and Hygiene Management Office within the Technology and Engineering Division.
 The Health and Safety Management Committee meets once a year and reports the results of its deliberations to the Group Management Meeting, which is attended by directors and other officers of Nisshin Seifun Group Inc.

 The Health and Safety Management Committee plays a central role in the implementation of PDCA cycles relating to occupational health and safety management under the Health and Safety Management Policy.
-We are particularly aware of the necessity of risk assessments as the “D” stage of the PDCA cycle, and we monitor the implementation of these assessments by group companies in Japan and overseas through audits conducted by the Health and Safety Management Department of Nisshin Seifun Group Inc. We also recognize the importance of audits from an external perspective, and we have been using third-party organizations to carry out assessments since fiscal 2016.
+We are particularly aware of the necessity of risk assessments as the “D” stage of the PDCA cycle, and we monitor the implementation of these assessments by group companies in Japan and overseas through audits conducted by the Technology and Engineering Division of Nisshin Seifun Group Inc. We also recognize the importance of audits from an external perspective, and we have been providing opportunities for third-party organizations to carry out assessments.
+The results of these assessments are used in our internal health and safety activities.

 Preventing occupational accidents through risk assessments*